Larry Coleman .com

 Larry graduated from college with a B.S. degree in Criminal Justice.
 At first he worked in his family’s beverage distribution business but soon decided to pursue a career in law enforcement.
 For the next ten years Larry rose through the ranks from patrolmen to detective and finally worked as an undercover narcotics officer in a larger city in Georgia.
 During that time he also worked for over a year as a task force officer with the Drug Enforcement Administration.
 Eventually he moved to Tucson, Arizona where he worked for the Aviation Branch of U.S. Customs pursuing major air borne drug smugglers attempting to fly drugs into the United States through Mexico.

 During all his early years, through high school, college, and eventually law enforcement, Larry continued to devote every minute that he could to his love of photography.
 He even gave a couple of courses to other law enforcement officers in the use of a camera in crime scene photography.
 Fellow officers and friends remember him as the guy who always had a camera within arms’ reach, both on and off duty.

 By 1990 Larry had made the decision to leave law enforcement and return to Vidalia, Georgia to work in the family wholesale beverage distribution business that he had grown up around.
 He continued in this business until his retirement in 2007.

 Somewhere around 2001, Larry, like many other photographers, moved to the new world of digital photography.
 He had religiously stored and cataloged his collection of negatives and positive film (35mm Slides) that he had accumulated for thirty years and when he finally completed the slow process of scanning and digitizing this collection of film even he was a little surprised that he had accumulated over thirty thousand images.
-Today Larry’s collection totals over forty thousand images that span the last thirty-
+Today Larry’s collection totals over one hundred thousand images that span the last forty-

 Click Here To See The Photographer In Action